shelleywong/CSCI567-Course-Materials/Assignments/Assignment6.md

 The goal of Assignment 6 is to give you experience working with the camera or location services on a device.
 There are special installation and usage instructions for working with these features on a device (such as adding permissions).
 Your Final Project needs to leverage the fact it is on a device with access to internet, camera, or location services, so this assignment will help you prepare for the Final Project.

+> Note: Currently, you are not able to use the **camera** on web (you may open up files on the web, but you cannot use the camera, which is required for this assignment)

 ## Getting Graded

 > After completing Option 1 or Option 2, remember to submit your code to the `assignment6` branch!